dan-tripp/nvda-add-on-data-ssml/README.md

 	- I use the words "plugin" and "add-on" interchangeably.
 - The JS runs on page load.
 It looks at each element that has a data-ssml attribute, encodes that attribute's value (details later), and adds that encoded value to the text content of the element.
 	- This is necessary because I don't know of any way for this NVDA plugin to get the data-ssml attribute values.
 NVDA plugins don't have access to the DOM.
 They have access to an accessibility tree, roughly.
 The data-ssml, as well as most of the DOM's info and attributes, doesn't make it into this accessibility tree.
 But all text content does.
 That's why we put the (encoded) data-ssml values in the text content.
 - The characters we use for encoding are obscure zero-width unicode characters.
-So they don't show up visually, and they aren't announced (in the audio output) by either NVDA or any other screen reader I tested with.
+So they don't show up visually, and they aren't spoken (in the audio output) by either NVDA or any other screen reader I tested with.
 Unfortunately they probably show up in braille output.
 More on that later.
 - The python code intercepts the text content before it reaches the speech synth.
 It looks for our encoding characters, and if it sees any, it replaces them with appropriate NVDA speech commands which will implement the wishes of the data-ssml.
 - Our encoding characters were chosen for their obscurity.
 If the page uses any of them already, some part of our process might break.
 - This plugin implements my own loose dialect of the data-ssml JSON format.
 Not the full version at https://www.w3.org/TR/spoken-html/.